XimeraProject/.github/profile/timeline.md

 - Programmers need to be hired
 - Online deployment is most critical.
 Potential authors want to see their work deployed online.
 - We need a application for stipends.
-This could be done in a quadrix survey.
+This could be done in a  survey.
   - Name
   - Email
   - Institution